Skip to content

 • Humidity (% RH)

-• Accelerometer (3-axis, mm/s) - indicates transport monitoring
+• Accelerometer (3-axis, raw int16 stored / m/s² displayed) - indicates transport monitoring

 • Datalogger = Logger + Sensor (connected pair)